cyanreg/cyanrip/README.md

 The syntax is as follows: everything not inside `{` or `}` tags gets copied as-is unconditionally.
 Everything inside `{` or `}` tags is interpreted: if what's inside the tags matches a metadata key, the tag along with its outer brackets is replaced as-is.
-Otherwise nothing, including the brackets, remains.
+Otherwise only the tag brackets are removed and what's inside is copied literally.

 Conditions are possible and must follow this syntax: `{if #token1# != #token2#album name is |album|}`.
 Condition tokens must be wrapped in `#` tags, and both must exist.
 In between the 2 tokens must be either `>` or `<` or `==` or `!=`.
 If any of the tokens inside the `#` tags matches a metadata key, it is replaced with a value, otherwise its taken literally (so if the `album` tag exists, `#album#` resolves to the album name, otherwise to just `album`).